amirmasoudabdol/Bilbo/docs/examples/bakker_et_al_2014.md

 # Outlier Removal, Sum Scores, and The Inflation of the Type I Error Rate In Independent Samples T Tests: The Power of Alternatives and Recommendations[@Bakker_2014]

 This report discusses the process of partially reproducing the simulation study conducted by Bakker et al, 2014[@Bakker_2014].
 The simulation aims to study effects of removing outliers on Type I error.
-Besides a regular *[linear model](/data-strategies.md#linear-model)*, Bakker et al, have simulated data from the *[General Graded Response Model](/data-strategies.md#general-graded-response-model)*[@Samejima_1997].
+Besides a regular *[Linear Model](/data-strategies.md#linear-model)*, Bakker et al have simulated data from the *[General Graded Response Model](/data-strategies.md#general-graded-response-model)*[@Samejima_1997].
 The original study also explores the power of alternative tests, e.g., Yuen's Test[@Yuen_1974], and Wilcoxon's Test[@Wilcoxon_1992].

 ## Experiment Design / Model Description